 The drain in the bathroom in my hospital room didn’t work, so my hopes of a big tub with warm water were dashed.
 They let me shower, and they let me labor on a birthing ball.
 I was not hooked up to any IVs or electronic monitors, so I was free to move about the room.
 I felt most comfortable squatting on the ball.

 Around 5pm on Sunday, Dr. Byrd broke my water when I was dilated to 8cm.
 So much fluid!
 It continued to pour out.
-My fluid mostly clear but there was some meconium-stained fluid at the initial break, so I was told delayed cord clamping and immediate skin-to-skin may not be possible.
+My fluid was mostly clear but there was some meconium-stained fluid at the initial rupture, so I was told delayed cord clamping and immediate skin-to-skin may not be possible.
 Dr. Byrd said the NICU team would be there for delivery to evaluate.
-If the baby was born crying, she would have to go right to team to be evaluated for aspirating on meconium, but if she were not crying, I would be allowed to keep her on me for immediate and uninterrupted skin-to-skin and delayed cord clamping.
+If the baby was not born crying, she would have to go right to team to be evaluated for aspirating on meconium, but if she were already crying, I would be allowed to keep her on me for immediate and uninterrupted skin-to-skin and delayed cord clamping.